Scholarships and Fellowships

 Texas Venture Labs Scholarship

 Jon Brumley Texas Venture Labs is dedicated to advancing entrepreneurship, innovation, and commercialization.
 In service of this mission they have created the Texas Venture Labs Scholarship Competition, a unique program for entrepreneurial students interested in attending business school.
-The TVL Scholarship is a competitive scholarship awarded each February to two students to attend McCombs, providing $10,000 per year, as well as in state tuition for a total of $25,000 per year.
-Scholarship winners will also have the opportunity to gain post-graduate continued support from TVL for their company, as well as consideration for entry into the TVL Accelerator program and consideration for a position as a Venture Partner worth $50,000.
+The TVL Scholarship is awarded each February to one students to attend McCombs, providing $10,000 per year, as well as in state tuition for a total of $25,000 per year.
+The scholarship winner will also have the opportunity to gain post-graduate continued support from TVL for their company, as well as consideration for entry into the TVL Accelerator program and consideration for a position as a Venture Partner worth $50,000.

 General UT and Private Scholarships